syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 ### DataGridView

-Imports data from Microsoft DataGridView control with its header and cell formatting to Excel worksheet.
-In addition, this API imports sorted data applied in the control.
-The following code illustrates how to import data from Microsoft DataGridView control to worksheet.
+Export data from Microsoft DataGridView control with its header and cell formatting to Excel worksheet.
+In addition, this API exports sorted data applied in the control.
+The following code illustrates how to export data from Microsoft DataGridView control to worksheet.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}
-//XlsIO supports importing of data from data grid view to worksheet in Windows Forms and WPF platforms alone.
+//XlsIO supports exporting of data from data grid view to worksheet in Windows Forms and WPF platforms alone.
 {% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}